mitch0s/gamma/README.md

 # Gamma
 ### A Minecraft proxy implemented in Python

-Gamma is a reverse-TCP proxy implemented in Python using the `Socket` package.
+Gamma is a reverse-TCP proxy for Minecraft networks implemented in Python using the `Socket` package.

-Please be kind, I'm still a student in highschool so a lot of my workarounds for some problems may be slightly messy :)

 ### Features
 - Multiple Players